-The mitigation banking entitlement process is led by the ACOE in coordination with an Interagency Review Team (IRT) consisting of the California Coastal Commission (CCC), U.S. Fish and Wildlife Service, National Marine Fisheries Service, Environmental Protection Agency (EPA), and Regional Water Quality Control Board (RWQCB).
-The entitlement process requires the submission of a Prospectus and Bank Enabling Instrument for ACOE and IRT review.
+The mitigation banking entitlement process is led by USACE in coordination with an Interagency Review Team (IRT) consisting of the California Coastal Commission, U.S. Fish and Wildlife Service, National Marine Fisheries Service, U.S. Environmental Protection Agency, and Regional Water Quality Control Board.
+The entitlement process requires the submission of a Prospectus and Bank Enabling Instrument for USACE and IRT review and approval.
 The Prospectus provides an overview of the proposed mitigation bank with sufficient details to assess the technical feasibility of the bank development plan and to support informed comments regarding the bank's operational objectives.
-The Bank Enabling Instrument is a regulatory document that codifies how mitigation credits are defined, sold, and secured.
-The complete Prospectus, submitted to the ACOE in April 2018, includes details on current site conditions, proposed site restoration, the service area where banking credits can be sold, and how the property will be maintained once constructed.
+The complete Prospectus, submitted to USACE in April 2018, includes details on current site conditions, proposed site restoration, the service area where banking credits can be sold, and how the property will be maintained once constructed.
 The Prospectus also includes a Preliminary Title Report, a Phase 1 Environmental Site Assessment, soil quality evaluation, wetlands delineation report, and a biological resources assessment.
 The Prospectus was provided to the Board in a memo dated July 12, 2018.
-In July and August 2018, the ACOE received comments from the IRT and public on the Pond 20 Prospectus.
-Comments will be addressed in the next entitlement document, the Bank Enabling Instrument, which will be submitted to the ACOE and IRT by Summer 2019.
+In August 2018, USACE received comments from the IRT and public on the Pond 20 Prospectus.
+The comments are being addressed in the next entitlement document, the Bank Enabling Instrument.
+The Bank Enabling Instrument is a regulatory document that codifies how mitigation credits are defined, sold, and secured, which will be submitted to USACE and the IRT in 2019.